spooky-simon/Kinematic-Solver/README.md

 ## Known bugs
 * weird stuff can be seen in the caster/camber/toe graphs when you set num_steps to anything between 25 and 100.
   * I dont know why this happens, and i probably won't fix it. just set it to a bigger or smaller value and it goes away
-* I'm not sure if the units transfer between files
  * Macpherson Strut Roll Center may not be as accurate as I want, no verification for the moment so who knows